Health Library

 Uroflowmetry Test

-The uroflowmetry test measures the rate of urine flow during urination.
+The uroflowmetry test measures how much and how fast (maximum flow rate) urine flows during urination.
 Results are usually given in milliliters per second (mL/sec).
-This test is sometimes used to evaluate the impact that benign prostatic hyperplasia (BPH) has on urine flow or to monitor the effect of treatment.
-Your doctor and studies about treatment...
+This test is sometimes used to evaluate the impact that benign prostatic hyperplasia...

 Urostomy Care